priyasasantra07/Sleep-health-/README.md

 # Sleep-health-
 This is an interactive dashboard in Power BI.
+The data has been collected from Kaggle.
+The dataset has been cleaned and transformed using power BI power query.
+It has 375 data.

 This includes insights:
 •	Women are more overweight than men.
 •	Women have a normal sleep pattern.
 •	Men suffer from insomnia while women suffer from sleep apnea.